ScriptForge.L10N service

 Parameters:

-filename: The output file in FileSystem.FileNaming notation.
+filename: The full output file name in FileSystem.FileNaming notation.

 header: Comments that will be added on top of the generated POT file.